rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 ## What's Next?

 Phew...
 That was long.
-I had cut out a lot of things, including a section on testing concurrent code, but I still ended up with almost 7000 words.
-If you read the entire thing, big props to you.
+I had cut out a lot of things, including a section on testing concurrent code, but I still ended up with around 7000 words.
+If you read the entire thing, thank you and big props to you.

-Here's the [source code](github.com/Argus-Labs/world-engine/) if you want to take a closer look.
+Here's the [source code](https://github.com/Argus-Labs/world-engine/tree/ddefa5b7cc9992e5db41a5d181520d7e2f87f0db) if you want to take a closer look.
 After all this, I'm even more excited about software correctness.
 There are so many more things I want to try, e.g. improve my DST harness, test using a [deterministic hypervisor](https://antithesis.com/blog/deterministic_hypervisor/) :), formal methods, etc.

 ![Big plans for this code beaver meme](test-rewrite-2.png)